DalitsoZz/MotorCare-Insurance/README.md

 ### Important Notes

-- The app is configured with the base path `/MotorCare_Insurance/` for GitHub Pages
+- The app is configured with the base path `/` for Netlify deployment
 - React Router is configured with the correct basename
-- All assets and routes will work correctly on GitHub Pages"# Trigger deployment"
+- All assets and routes will work correctly on both Netlify and GitHub Pages
+- Netlify provides automatic HTTPS and better performance